bahp/django-protondx/docs/modules/history/design_history.rst

 04 June 2020
 ------------

-Command to load region/country.. boundaries
+Commands are added to load geographical boundaries into the database.

+:ref:`import-borders-command`

 ---------------